FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You need an account to do that=This error message appears when trying actions or going to pages that require being signed in with a user account.

 Register=Clicking this allows you to register an account.
-Appears as a button on the "Sign in" page.
+Appears as a button on the "Sign in" page and the "Training" page (http://lichess.org/training) when playing unregistered (encouraging the player to register an account with Lichess).
 It is recommended to translate this word as a verb.
-// will soon appear on the training page (for anonymous players), too

 Games=The page displays games currently being played and has links to various other tools on the site to find out about past games on lichess, such as a search engine that queries the database of games.
 "Games" is one of the links at the top of every page, so keep it as short as possible.
 Links to http://lichess.org/games